 Songs of Trinity

-The popularity of a capella vocal groups at Trinity has its roots in the collegiate musical culture of the late 19th and early 20th centuries.
+The popularity of a cappella vocal groups at Trinity has its roots in the collegiate musical culture of the late 19th and early 20th centuries.
 Students and faculty would write original lyrics to popular songs and traditional hymns to be sung at campus ceremonies, athletic events, and casual get-togethers.
 Some songs were written about well-liked professors and administrators, while others were lyrical odes to the alma mater, like Trinity’s own “’Neath the Elms.”
 Listen to a recording of "'Neath the Elms," written by Trinity student Augustus P. Burgwin in 1882 and sung by the Trinity Pipes.

 The Luther-Roosevelt Long Walk Inscription

-There is a large rectangular stone set into the sidewalk in front of the Northam arch in the middle of the Long Walk.
+There is a large rectangular stone set into the sidewalk in front of the Fuller Arch at Northam Towers in the middle of the Long Walk.
 Inscribed into the stone is an Old Testament verse from 1 Kings 20: 11, reading, "Let not him that girdeth on his harness boast himself as he that putteth it off."
 The quote was the centerpiece of a Commencement address delivered at Trinity in 1918 by former President of the United States Theodore Roosevelt, who came at the request of his friend and Trinity President Flavel S. Luther.
 An estimated 5,000 people came to hear Roosevelt speak about how American military hubris had reinforced the German will to pursue World War I. Soon after the commemorative “Luther-Roosevelt” stone was laid in 1919, Trinity students began the tradition of never walking on the stone before their Commencement day, fearing that to do so would in some way prevent their graduating.
 Graduating seniors do make a point of ceremonially stepping on the stone as they process at Commencement.

 Trinity didn’t always have a mascot.
 The credit for popularizing the Bantam goes to the Honorable Joseph Buffington, Class of 1875, who was the longest-serving judge in the history of the United States courts when he retired in 1938.
 In addition to being a world-class jurist, Buffington was an infamous toastmaster.
 The origin of Trinity’s mascot can be traced to a spirited speech Buffington gave at an 1899 Princeton Alumni Association dinner.
 Comparing Harvard, Yale, and Princeton to the big shots of the “collegiate barnyard,” he described Trinity as a proud, unfazed rooster.